How K-12 Schools Can Implement COVID-19 Guidelines Without Sacrificing the Learning Experience

 Aaron Brumo, AIA, LEED AP BD+C is an architect at Clark Nexsen with nearly 20 years of experience in a wide variety of project types including K-12, higher education, and commercial.
 His recent projects include the Carolina Day Lower School, Edneyville Elementary School, and Innovative High School.

-Julie Leary, AIA, LEED AP BD+C is an architect at Clark Nexsen with more than 10 years of experience largely focused on design for K-12 and higher education.
-She is recognized for her conscientious attention to detail at all scales, and her recent projects include Apex High School, South Lakes Elementary School, and Conn Elementary School.
+Julie Leary, AIA, LEED AP BD+C was a senior architect at Clark Nexsen with more than 10 years of experience largely focused on design for K-12 and higher education.
+She was recognized for her conscientious attention to detail at all scales, and her projects include Apex High School, South Lakes Elementary School, Edneyville Elementary, and Conn Elementary School.
+Julie left in 2023.